matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 - allow the conversion of an XML file into CUE, and to also go back from CUE to a semantically equivalent XML file.

 ## Non-Objective
 - This mapping does not aim to represent a lossless mapping.
-It is known for instance that unless otherwise specified in the rules below, order and XML comments are not preserved.
+It is known for instance that order and XML comments are not preserved.

 ## Proposed Mapping